puppetlabs/puppetlabs-change_window/README.markdown

 ## Background

-This module is a fork of [ipcrm-change_window](https://forge.puppet.com/modules/ipcrm/change_window) which is no longer actively maintained.
-It has been moved under the puppetlabs namespace to allow for community contributions.
+This module is a fork of [ipcrm-change_window](https://forge.puppet.com/modules/ipcrm/change_window) which is no longer actively maintained. **ipcrm-change_window** has been moved under the puppetlabs namespace to allow for community contributions.

 It is **not** supported or maintained by puppet.